Individual Adult Psychotherapy

 Integration of Painful Feelings

 The second dimension psychotherapy is the integration of painfuI feelings.
 None of us develop as humans without unmet needs and injuries in varying degrees.
 Parents who are inadvertently not attuned to the needs of their children or cause injury, are not likely going to be able to help their children integrate the painful feelings that result; including those from outside stressors or trauma.
 Integration involves being able to identify the different feelings, hold them, and express these feelings.
-These steps lead to the assimilation of our feelings into a self-regulatory state where they are not reactive, out of control or being suppressed.
+These steps lead to the assimilation of our feelings into an emotionally self-regulatory state where they are not reactive and out of control or being suppressed.
 Emotional self-regulation is a necessary component of psychological health and maturity.

 Experiental Learning

 The third dimension of therapy is experiential learning.
 As we understand how we were shaped as individuals and integrate the painful feelings from the past, there is one final step to help us see that our world is not the same as as our family and other impactful relationships growing up.
 This step is through behavioral experimentation with new behaviors, both in and outside the therapy session.
 With successful experiments, the beliefs we have long held about the world begin to dissolve, paving the way for enduring change.
 This is not to say that we will not encounter new or repetitive painful experiences going forward.
 Through successful experimentation, however, we also see that we are no longer the children we once were.
-We have the fresh and empowering experience that we can respond with more understanding, perspective, strength, and effectiveness in the face of life’s inevitable stressors, conflicts, adversity and, disappointments.
+We have the fresh and empowering experience that we can respond with more understanding, perspective, strength, and effectiveness in the face of life’s inevitable stressors, conflicts, adversity, and disappointments.

 Outcome